 Malta International Arts Festival on Fringe

 The Malta International Arts Festival (MIAF) is proud to present a fashion and movement production presented by the students of MCAST Institute for the Creative Arts, Advanced Diploma in Fashion and Retail in collaboration with the Advanced Diploma in Performing Arts.
 This movement-based performance will present three fashion collections entitled “Chaotic Pain”, “Limbo” and “Outburst” – interspersed by live music interludes on the drum kit by William Smith.
-The garments presented by the students are part of their degree programme which aims to respond to the demand for fashion professionals within the fashion industry, including fashion/costume design and production, retail and marketing.
+The garments presented by the students are part of their Advanced Diploma in fashion and Retail programme, end of course major project.
+The programme aims to respond to the demand for fashion professionals within the fashion industry, including fashion/costume design and production, retail and marketing.

 "Chaotic" is a beautiful mix of soft femininity and strength that hides the pain of past years.
 It is perfect for people who want to embrace their inner power and beauty and break away from traditional fashion.
 The Chaotic Pain collection is a bold and daring style statement that opposes the usual rules of fashion.
 Inspired by the 1900s, it combines the forbidden ideas of seduction and elegance to create a beautiful chaos of contrasts.
 This collection aims to present women power by introducing assertive sexuality, which challenges the traditional way of thinking that stated such contrasts are wrong.
 The pieces project women’s confidence and power, even if this is done through what was once considered pain.